 (1) Weirder tends to be better

 (2) Rehashing Wikipedia articles, while very tempting, is uncool

 (3) Cite freely available scientific publications whenever possible

 Before I came along, Rosin Cerate was an ointment-like medicine consisting of lard (from pigs), resin (from pine trees), and wax (from bees).
 It used to be a popular means of treating burns and blisters.
 I just thought it sounded cool.

-A bit more about me: I have a PhD from McMaster University, obtained by studying the thin layer of goo covering the world's oceans and lakes (it's known as the surface microlayer, and is totally rad).
-I currently reside in Hamilton, a slightly worn-out yet nevertheless charming city in Canada.
+A tad more about me: I have a PhD, which I obtained by studying the thin layer of goo covering the world's oceans and lakes (it's known as the surface microlayer).
+I currently reside in Hamilton, a slightly worn out yet nevertheless charming city in Canada.

-If you want, you can follow me on Twitter.
+If you'd like to, you can follow me on Twitter.
 I also have a tiny personal website.